craftercms/docs/source/reference/modules/studio/administration.rst

 #.
 In the **Git Branch** field, you can supply a branch name, but can be left blank, which in turn would default to the ``master`` branch.
 #.
 In the **Git Remote Name** field you want to provide a repository name that makes sense.
 It’s common to use “origin” or “upstream.”

+.. _create-project-based-on-a-blueprint-then-add-a-remote-bare-git-repository:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Create project based on a blueprint then add a remote bare Git repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To create a project based on a blueprint then add a remote bare git repository, click on **Create Site** from **Sites**, then select the blueprint you would like to use
+To create a project based on a blueprint then add a remote bare git repository, click on **Create Project** from **Projects**, then select the blueprint you would like to use

 .. image:: /_static/images/developer/dev-cloud-platforms/create-project-then-push-1.webp
-    :alt: Create Site Dialog in Crafter Studio, select a blueprint
+    :alt: Create Project Dialog in Crafter Studio, select a blueprint
     :width: 65 %
     :align: center